-School Classics Trips to Rome, Italy
+Classics School Trips to Rome, Italy

 Gladiator Training School

-Handling replicas of weaponry, and wearing authentic armoury and clothing, your group will take part in gladiator training and, for those deemed worthy enough to appear in the arena, a final battle.
-The opportunity to learn, train and fight as a Roman legionary is learning outside the classroom at its best, providing a deeper understanding and a new and unforgettable dimension to your students’ learning experience in Rome.
+Located just outside of Rome in stunning surroundings, the Roman Army Training Camp and Gladiator school allows you and your students to get a ‘hands on’ experience which introduces you to the life of a gladiator, their historical importance, where they came from and their use of different weapons.
+Students will get to feel the emotion of being a Roman soldier and become immersed in the history and evolution of the Roman army and all that goes with it – weaponry, equipment, tactics and strategy, religion and customs.
+Following instructors, students will handle replica weaponry and wear authentic armoury and clothing, then take part in gladiator training and, for those deemed worthy enough to appear in the arena, a final battle!
+The opportunity to learn, train and fight as a Roman Legionary is learning outside the classroom at its best, providing a deeper understanding and a new and unforgettable dimension to your students’ learning experience in Rome.

 Ostia Antica Archaeological site

 One of the best preserved of all the ancient Roman buildings, the Pantheon was once described by Michelangelo as being of “angelic and not human design”.
-Originally designed as a temple to the ancient Roman Gods, it was later consecrated as a Catholic church.
-The large oculus embedded in its huge domed roof permits the only natural light into the building, and it symbolises the union between earth and sky that allows prayer to ascend to the heavens unimpeded.
+Originally designed as a temple to the ancient Roman Gods, it was later consecrated as a Catholic Church.
+The large oculus embedded in its huge domed roof permits the only natural light into the building and it symbolises the union between earth and sky that allows prayer to ascend to the heavens unimpeded.

-Piazza di Spagna and the Spanish Steps
+Piazza di Spagna (the Spanish Steps)

 The Vatican Museums